neel92654/GearGuard-Maintainance_Tracker/README.md

-# GearGuard-Maintainance_Tracker
+# GearGuard-Maintenance_Tracker
-GearGuard is a smart maintenance management system built to track company equipment and handle maintenance requests efficiently.
+GearGuard-Maintenance_Tracker is a smart maintenance management system built to track company equipment and handle maintenance requests efficiently.
 It connects assets, teams, and workflows using Kanban, Calendar views, and automation logic in an Odoo-like structure.

 # Objective
 To build a maintenance tracking module that allows: